danfuzz/samizdat/doc/samizdat-0/tree-syntax.md

 The following is a BNF/PEG-like description of the node / tree syntax.
 A program is parsed by matching the `program` rule, which yields a `function` node.
-On the right-hand side of rules, a stringlet literal indicates a token whose `type` is the literal value, and an identifier indicates a tree syntax rule to match.
+On the right-hand side of rules, a string literal indicates a token whose `type` is the literal value, and an identifier indicates a tree syntax rule to match.
 All of `*` `+` `?` `|` `(` `)` have their usual PEG interpretations (similar to their interpretation in